15 Short Inspirational Stories with a Moral [Motivational stories]

 storiesforinspiration10-9100644

-If you’re trying to find true stories for inspiration, then this one about an Ancient Chinese army general could fit the bill…
+If you’re trying to find true stories for inspiration, then this one about an ancient Chinese army general could fit the bill…

 Thousands of years ago there was a famous Chinese general with a reputation for being an astute and cunning leader.

-Hearing this, the general stops and pauses.
+Hearing this, the general stopped and paused.

-He stops to think.
-He knows this general better than anyone, including his reputation for wily deeds and setting deadly traps.
-He waits some more.
+When the enemy leader arrived, he recognized the general immediately and ordered his forces to halt.
+He needed to think.
+He knew his adversary better than anyone, including his reputation for wily deeds and setting deadly traps.

 Moral of the story: